its28604/LeetCode/Medium/1536. Minimum Swaps to Arrange a Binary Grid/Readme.md

 ### Thought:

 ### Approach
- This problem can see like an one array swap step question.
+ This problem can see like an one array swap steps question.
  The row data can see like how many continue zeros count from the end.
  So, for `Example 1`
  ```